herbertgaribaldi/herbertgaribaldi/README.md

 ---

-* Live in RJ-Brazil, 23 years old.
-Developer focused on Front-End and a Designer focused on UX/UI.
-* Enthusiast of technology and design, coffee, games, movies, series and animes.
-* I’m currently learning Vue.JS and Node.JS for more knowledge.
-* When I'm not focused on work, I like to spend time on music.
+Hi, I'm Herbert, aka 'fishbones'!
+Live in RJ-Brazil, 23 years old.
+I'm a freelance Front-End Developer and UX/UI Designer and my mission is to solve problems with creativity and memorable design, always being as practical and intuitive as possible.
+Focused on the development of interfaces for websites and applications, project always with a view to the best user experience with a good look and project objective.
+Enthusiast of coffee, games, movies, series and animes.
+When I'm not focused on work, I like to spend time on music.

 ---

 ### <p align="center"><i> :hammer: Tech stack:</i></p>

 #### <p align="center">Front-End development:</p>

 <div id="frontend-tools" align="center">
     <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="30" height="30"/>&nbsp;
     <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"  title="CSS3" alt="CSS" width="30" height="30"/>&nbsp;